ryanbrear/GoShoppingSwiftLibrary/README.md

 - Download the repo and add it to your project as an embedded binary.

 ## Usage
-- To use GoShoppingSwift in a file, begin by importing it
+- To use GoShoppingSwift in a file, begin by importing it.
 ```Swift
 import GoShoppingSwift
 ```